19 Things To Do In Blueys Beach (Pacific Palms, Forster NSW)

 1. Blueys Beach

-Boomerang Beach is also a popular surfing beach near Forster as well and there’s also some fantastic lookout points on this beach to take in all of its beauty.
+Boomerang Beach is also a popular surfing beach near Forster as well and there are also some fantastic lookout points on this beach to take in all of its beauty.

 3. Shelly Beach